Primary factors used by insurers

-Greenslip prices are determined by the insurers and are regulated by the State Insurance Regulatory Authority (SIRA) (previously the MAA).
+Greenslip prices are determined by the insurers and are regulated by the State Insurance Regulatory Authority (SIRA).

-Insurers each use different factors and apply different weightings to those factors to determine the premiums they will charge.
+Insurers use different factors and apply different weightings to those factors to determine the premiums they will charge.

 Primary factors used by the insurers and which affect greenslip prices are as follows: